Nonfiction Book Elevator Pitch Tips, Best Practices, and Examples for Authors: Write a Logline That Wins Over Readers and Sell More Books

 And finally, what differentiates this book from the others like it?
 Too many authors struggle to answer this question.
 Yet every agent or publisher will ask.

-As the author, you want everyone to know what makes this book special so they can talk about the book and sell it for you.
+As the author, you want everyone to know what makes this book special so they can talk about it and sell it on your behalf.

 Nonfiction book logline best practices and tips